-Battle for UP: Electoral fate of 9 ministers at stake in 1st phase
+Battle For UP: Electoral Fate Of 9 Ministers At Stake In 1st Phase

-New Delhi, Feb 9 (IANS) Fate of several BJP heavyweights, including ministers, will be decided in the first phase of Uttar Pradesh Assembly polls on Thursday.
+New Delhi: Fate of several BJP heavyweights, including ministers, will be decided in the first phase of Uttar Pradesh Assembly polls on Thursday.
 Polling will be held on 58 seats spread in 11 districts of Western Uttar Pradesh.

 Other prominent names are former Uttarakhand Governor Baby Rani Maurya from Agra Rural, Uttar Pradesh BJP vice president Pankaj Singh from Noida and Mriganka Singh from Kairana.